sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
-		-Completed Test plan for when the board is fully assembled -Finalized the soldering of all the surface mounted components -Began doing quality checks and testing of surface mounted components
+		- Completed Test plan for when the board is fully assembled
+		- Finalized the soldering of all the surface mounted components
+		- Began doing quality checks and testing of surface mounted components

 	Eric Sanman
+		- Testing board in capstone lab with Chris, mostly worked the first time (4)
+		- Placed second DigiKey order with part changes from bodging w/ two-day shipping (1)

 	Chuong Vo
-		-Creating a test plan that ensures the modules are properly tested for their intended effects (3) -Soldering components onto PCB (2)
+		- Creating a test plan that ensures the modules are properly tested for their intended effects (3)
+		- Soldering components onto PCB (2)
-		-Began to Test PCB by sending a function generated signal through and reading outputs using (2)
+		- Began to Test PCB by sending a function generated signal through and reading outputs using (2)

 	Sierra Buckley
 		- test plan working with team (3)

 	Chris Crider
-		-Began presentation editing (2)
+		- Began presentation editing (2)
-		-Testing working prototype in capstone lab (lots of noise) (3) -finalized ideas for button and pot layout (1)
+		- Testing working prototype in capstone lab (lots of noise) (3)
+		- finalized ideas for button and pot layout (1)

 ##Next Week